numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 to error reporting, by extending the signature of the core inner-loop functions.
-Finally, one of the most important steps in the ufunc call is finding the correct function for a specific set of input dtypes.
+Finally, one of the most important steps in the ufunc call is finding the correct inner loop for a specific set of input dtypes.
 We propose to use multiple-dispatching in the future.

 .. note::